-scientific and technical discipline addressing the fundamental basis of positioning and localization of geographical information science that studies dimensions, shape and the gravity field of the Earth reflect both the purpose and the practice of geodesy.
+scientific and technical discipline addressing the fundamental basis of positioning and localization of geographical information science that studies dimensions, shape and the gravity field of the Earth

+Note to term: Both definitions above derived from IGN (translated from French).
+These definitions reflect both the purpose and the practice of geodesy.
 The purpose is to rationally locate positions on the earth which requires the practice of investigation of the shape and gravity of the planet (in this document, the Earth).